 The Curriculum

-Students are obligated to comply with all policies and regulations set forth in the Bowdoin College Catalogue and Academic Handbook published in the academic year during which they matriculate, but they may elect to follow the requirements from any other Catalogue published during their tenure at Bowdoin instead.
+Students are obligated to comply with all policies and regulations set forth in the Bowdoin College Catalogue and Academic Handbook published in the academic year during which they matriculate, but they have the option to elect to follow the requirements from any other Catalogue published during their tenure at Bowdoin instead.
 Students considering this change should contact the Office of the Registrar.

 Academic Requirements for the Degree